Congenital varicella syndrome: Epidemiology and demographics

-Congenital varicella syndrome is a rare disease with over 100 cases reported in literature.
+Congenital varicella syndrome is a rare disease with over 100 cases reported in the literature.

 Causes

 Congenital varicella syndrome is caused by Varicella zoster virus (VZV), a human alpha herpes virus.

 Differentiating congenital varicella syndrome from other diseases

-The most important congenital infections, which can be transmitted vertically from mother to fetus are the TORCH infections.
+The most important congenital infections, which can be transmitted vertically from mother to fetus, are the TORCH infections.
 These infections have overlapping features and hence, must be differentiated from congenital varicella syndrome: